airnativeextensions/nativeextensions-documentation/docs/location/index.md

 The heading is not related to the device position, but the device travel.
 This is using the changes in position of the device over time.
-If you need device position / orientation information have a look at the [DeviceMotion](https://airnativeextensions.com/extension/com.distriqt.DeviceMotion) ANE.
+If you need device position / orientation information have a look at the [DeviceMotion](https://airnativeextensions.com/extension/com.distriqt.DeviceMotion) extension.

 The altitude is the most inaccurate coordinate.
 Due to the way GPS works the vertical accuracy is the least precise (http://gpsinformation.net/main/altitude.htm)